DLMP Awards

 Building Bridges Award for Creating Research Partnerships

-The DLMP is pleased to announce the 5th annual request for applications for Building Bridges Award (BBA) for Creating Research Partnerships.
+The DLMP is pleased to announce the 6th annual request for applications for the Building Bridges Award (BBA) for Creating Research Partnerships.
 The BBA has an expanded scope of allowable Bridges – any new bridge is qualified:

-The DLMP will support projects that facilitate partnerships between at least two DLMP faculty members that foster new relationships (examples provided on attachment).
-Applications should show promise for obtaining follow-on funding from the NIH, a foundation or an equivalent funding source.
+The DLMP will support projects that facilitate partnerships between at least two DLMP faculty members (examples provided in attachment).
+Applications should show promise for obtaining follow-on funding from the NIH, a foundation, or an equivalent funding source.
 The maximum budget for each project is $20,000.

 Eligibility: Faculty of any type with primary appointment in the DLMP.
 Applications will be accepted if only one co-applicant has a primary appointment and the second has an adjunct appointment, but the application should emphasize the benefit to the primary faculty member.
 Depending on the number of applications received, such applications may be prioritized secondarily to applications where both faculty members have primary appointments in the DLMP.